-Smart, loyal, and incredibly athletic — these are the defining traits of German shepherds, America’s third-most-popular dog breed in 2022.
+Smart, loyal, and incredibly athletic: These are the defining traits of German shepherds — America’s fourth-most-popular dog breed in 2022.
 These large dogs are energetic from puppyhood, so it’s no secret that they need a lot of activity to stay satisfied.
-Exercising your German shepherd might sound straightforward, but many owners end up struggling to meet this breed’s high demand for the activity.
+Exercising your German shepherd might seem straightforward at first glance, but many owners struggle to meet this loyal breed’s high demand for activity.
 It’s not always clear when a pup needs some extra exercise, but keeping an eye out for the right behaviors will give you a better idea of whether you need to make any changes.

 What kind of exercise is best for a German shepherd?
 How much exercise does a German shepherd need?
-These are the kinds of questions we’ll answer, so keep reading to find out exactly what you need to know.
+These are the kinds of questions we’ll answer, so keep reading to find out how to keep your buddy happy and healthy.

-Although exercise needs vary from dog to dog, German shepherds are an athletic, high-energy breed that needs several hours of activity per day.
+Although exercise needs vary from dog to dog, German shepherds are an athletic, high-energy breed that requires several hours of daily activity.
 Generally speaking, your dog will want to play and run off energy multiple times a day, so you can’t count on one long walk being enough.

-Keep in mind that your German shepherd needs both physical and mental activity to stay happy and healthy.
+Remember that your German shepherd needs physical and mental stimulation to stay happy and healthy.
 Their breed history makes them perfect for herding or working on the farm — hence the name “shepherd” — but not so perfect for lounging around.
-They’ll need a task to do for at least part of the day to satisfy their driven minds, or they’ll make one for themselves.
+They’ll need a task for at least part of the day to satisfy their driven minds, or they’ll make one for themselves.
 If their plan includes your sofa or a favorite pair of shoes, you won’t be so happy.

 The American Kennel Club lists problem-solving, decision-making, and focused attention as great ways to keep your dog’s mind active.
 Puzzle toys can be a helpful tool, though more energetic pups may prefer something like agility challenges.
 The idea is to give him a task that helps him feel satisfied and accomplished when he finally achieves it — sometimes, just a good run together can do the trick.

-Without the ability to use words, your German shepherd can’t exactly tell you when he needs more activity in his life.
+Without the ability to use words, your German shepherd can’t tell you when he needs more activity in his life.
 That’s why it’s up to you to watch for any signs that your dog might need to get out more.
-These are some of the most common symptoms of a sedentary lifestyle:
+These are some of the most common symptoms of a restless dog:

-Coming home to a room full of torn-up papers and other destruction is understandably frustrating, but it might also be a cause for concern.
-If chaotic behaviors seem to increase, especially suddenly, your pup might be redirecting the excess energy that would otherwise be released through exercise, work, or play.
+Coming home to a room full of torn-up papers and other destruction is understandably frustrating, but it might also cause for concern.
+If chaotic behaviors seem to increase, especially suddenly, your pup might redirect the excess energy that would otherwise be released through exercise, work, or play.

 As unhelpful as this behavior may be, understand that your pet isn’t trying to upset you.
 He’s simply trying to relieve his boredom with whatever he has — which unfortunately happens to be your possessions.

 Barking is another way dogs release energy, whether they’re acting out of vigilance or just asking for attention.
-Vocalization is a normal part of many working dogs’ tasks, whether it be herding or hunting, so it’s not unheard of for these behaviors to make their way into a dog’s everyday life.
+Since vocalization is a normal part of many working dogs’ tasks, whether it be herding or hunting, it’s not unheard of for these behaviors to make their way into a dog’s everyday life.
 In fact, a bored shepherd may even try to herd you!

-Dogs also bark when looking for a reaction out of someone in their environment.
+Dogs also bark when looking for a reaction from someone in their environment.
 They may do this when bored, restless, or trying to communicate.
 It could simply be one way of expressing hyperactivity — in the same ways restless people tap their foot or pace — or it could be your furry friend trying to initiate petting or play.
 Pay attention to their body language to figure out what they might be trying to tell you.

 One visible sign of a dog’s lack of exercise is their weight.
-As cute as a chubby pup might be, carrying extra weight definitely is not healthy for them.
+As cute as a chubby pup might be, carrying extra pounds definitely is not healthy for them.
 These are just a few of the health problems that can come hand in hand with weight gain, according to the American Kennel Club: